DeepakS-Github/CropConnect/README.md

 1. Install the required dependencies using npm install.
 2. Configure the environment variables for Mongo DB Atlas(that uses Google Cloud), Rapid API and ChatSonic API.
-3. Run the backend servers separately
+3. Run the backend servers separately.
 4. Launch the website using npm start.

 ### Usage